Things to do in New Orleans with Teens- or Anyone!

 Exploring New Orleans' Garden District

-The district gets its name from the gardens that were built around the houses that were first built here right after the Louisiana Purchase.
+The district gets its name from the gardens built around the houses first built here right after the Louisiana Purchase.

 If you love architecture, you will love exploring the Garden District.
 The architecture in the French Quarter is mainly Spanish.
 You will find a distinct difference in the newer residential Garden District, which was planned and built in the late 1850s.
-Newly rich locals wanted a place to build large mansions outside of the Creole area of the French Quarter.
-Later smaller Victorians were built among the larger antebellum-style mansions with their surrounding gardens.
+Newly wealthy locals wanted a place to build large mansions outside of the Creole area of the French Quarter.
+Later, smaller Victorians were constructed among the larger antebellum-style mansions, along with their surrounding gardens.

 Tip for the women: The sidewalks in the Garden District are extremely uneven.
 Wear comfortable, stable shoes, or you will turn your ankle!